Mike3rd/mturko_vercel/content/page/toby2.md

 Toby sneezed on his shoes - ACHOO!
 "GROSS!"
 The kid's face turned blue.
 Finley smirked, "That's one way to say,
-'Not your human - walk away!'"
+'Not your human - walk away!'

-Illustration:
-- Bratty kid making disgusted face
-- Toby fake-sneezing dramatically

-Interactive Prompt:
-"Would your pup like this kid?
-Boo!"

-#### Pages 18-19: Phone Lady Ignoring
+#### Pages 18-19: Shelter Arrival

 (Left 18)

-Next came a woman glued to her screen,
-Scrolling where no dog had been.
-"Just need one for my #DogLife posts,
-Maybe in a sweater with matching toast?"

-Next came a woman glued to her phone,
+> Next came a woman glued to her phone,
 Yap yappity yapping, like she was alone.
 "Just need a mutt for my #DogLife posts,
 Cute pictures in sweaters get lots of votes"

 (Right 19)